 - 1. 12 month printout from CSEA. - 2.
-Written Third Party Verification Form from CSEA. - 3.
-Copy of a separation or settlement agreement or a divorce decree stating amount and type of support and payment schedules. - 4.
+Copy of a separation or settlement agreement or a divorce decree stating amount and type of support and payment schedules. - 3.
 Family's self-certification of amount received and of the likelihood of support payments being received in the future, or that support payments are not being received.